Lafayette County, Arkansas

 Bordering Counties are Hempstead County, Nevada County, Columbia County, Webster Parish, Louisiana, Bossier Parish, Louisiana, Caddo Parish, Louisiana, Miller County.

 Where can find Lafayette County Birth, marriage, Divorce and Death Records?

-Lafayette County vital records can be found at the Wisconsin Office of Vital Records has copies of Birth, Marriage, Divorce & Death Records reported since 1907.
-There is a fee for each copy requested.
-Please refer to the information to the Statewide Vital Records in Wisconsin for current fees and application process..
+Lafayette County vital records can be found at the Arkansas Deptartment of Health has Birth & Death records since February 1, 1914, Marriage Records since January 1917 and Divorce Records since January 1923.
+You may go to the Lafayette County health department to obtain a Birth or Death certificates which can be issued while you wait.
+Please refer to the information to the Statewide Vital Records in Arkansas for current fees and application process.

 You can search online for Lafayette County Birth, Marriage, Divorce or Death Records.
-You can also Order Electronically Online or can download an application for Wisconsin Birth Certificate, Marriage Certificate, Divorce Certificate, Death Certificate Application to mail.
+You can also order Order Electronically Online or you can download an application for copies of Lafayette Co.
+Birth Certificates, Marriage Certificates, Divorce Certificates, Death Certificates to mail.